MEMBERSHIP

 MEMBER SPOTLIGHT

-When did you become a member of the Akron Art Museum?
+When did you first get involved with the Akron Art Museum?

 Why is art important for individuals, families, and communities?